nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 For those who are unfamiliar with what a CLI is, no worries!
 This User Guide will ensure that you will be able to understand how to use a CLI by the end of it!
 Rest assured!

-Here is a summary of symbols that are used in this User Guide:
+Here is a summary of the symbols that are used in this User Guide:

 Symbol | Meaning
 -------|--------